bbarker/haskell-zio/README.md

 [exceptions and errors](https://wiki.haskell.org/Error_vs._Exception)
 part of the return-type of functions.

-Note thatt this is meant to provide the same basic functionality of the `ZIO` monad.
+Note that this is meant to provide the same basic functionality of the `ZIO` monad.
 While I'm not immediately looking into other features of ZIO-the-library, such as concurrency, I welcome suggestions via issues or pull requests.